williamliunz/williamliunz.github.io/_teaching/2015-spring-teaching-2.md

 location: "Auckland, New Zealand"
 ---

-At Unitec and MIT, I have taught the following courses:
+At Unitec and MIT, I have taught the following courses

 - **Unitec**
   - ISCG744 Cloud Application Design and Development (UG, 3rd year, 11 students), since 2023